Home » Blog » Uncategorized » Do Rats Make Noise When Trapped?

 Common Rat Sounds

 Rats are social animals that communicate with each other using a variety of vocalizations.
-Understanding a rat sound can help rat owners better understand these rodents and how they behave.
+Understanding a rat sound can help rat owners better understand these rodents' behavior.
 Here are some of the most common rat vocalizations:

 Squeaks and Chirps